Long-tailed finch: Aviculture

 The long-tailed finch adapts readily to captivity, although it requires an aviary rather than a cage to thrive, and damp conditions need to be avoided.
 Export of the species has been banned from Australia, and they have become rather expensive in the UK.
 A caged pair are best kept on their own in the breeding season, because they become aggressive to other small finches.
 They breed readily in captivity, sometimes producing two broods a year, and live for around 5 to 8 years.
 In captivity, a pair of Heck's grass finches (P. a. hecki) might raise brood after brood continuously, which would jeopardise their health, if they are not fed with an adequate diet all year round.
 Alternatively, the sexes can be separated for the winter.

 The species was well established in aviaries by the 1930s and regarded as robust specimens with interesting behaviours and an appealing appearance.
 The first record of successful breeding of the yellow-billed subspecies was in 1897, and the red-billed grass-finch was reproducing in English aviaries around a decade later, The species was also being bred in its native country during this period, including from pairs held at the Australian Museum.
 By the twenty first century these finches became popular amongst avicultural enthusiasts in European, Asian, and North American countries, and in South Africa, the species is recorded but rare in New Zealand.
-These finches are the second most common species in Britain, after the Gouldian finch Chloebia gouldiae.
+These finches are not common in the United Kingdom, being second after the Gouldian finch Chloebia gouldiae in terms of scarcity of breeders and availability.